minh-v/hackernews-back/README.md

 ```

 In the server folder:
-Install the dependencies and start docker-compose
+Install the dependencies and start docker-compose, which contains Express, Hasura and PostgreSQL.
 ```
 # server
 npm install
 docker-compose up
 ```

+This will spin up a new application with no data.

 ## Features
 - Graphql subscription to query posts for real time updates
 - User registration/login, authentication with magic link + jwt token stored in httponly cookie